pal03377/master-thesis/thesis.typ

 === Assisting Tools for Module Development
 We will provide a basic tool for testing assessment modules while in development, called the "playground".
 This will serve as a straightforward web interface, allowing developers to send sample submissions and feedback to the assessment module under development, request feedback suggestions, and comprehensively test the module using exemplary data.

-Additionally, we will offer a Python package, athena, aimed at streamlining the creation of assessment modules.
+Additionally, we will offer a Python package, called `athena`, aimed at streamlining the creation of assessment modules.
 While the technical stack for developing an assessment module remains unrestricted, this supplementary tool is designed to enhance the development experience and accelerate the development process for Python developers.

 === Programming Assessment Module "ThemisML"
 We will develop a specialized assessment module for programming exercises, informed by insights from the practical course _iPraktikum_ at the Technical University of Munich.